Symbol table: Object files and executables

-A common data structure used to implement symbol tables is the hash table.
-The time for searching in hash tables is independent of the number of elements stored in the table, so it is efficient for a large number of elements.
-It also simplifies the classification of literals in tabular format by including the classification in calculation of the hash key.

-As the semantic analyser and the code generator spend a great proportion of their time looking up the symbol table, this activity has a crucial effect on the overall speed of the compiler.
-A symbol table must be organised in such a way that entries can be found as quickly as possible.
-Hash tables are usually used to organise a symbol table, where the keyword or identifier is 'hashed' to produce an array subscript.
-Collisions are inevitable in a hash table, and a common way of handling them is to store the synonym in the next available free space in the table.
+Machine-code symbol tables are optimized for compactness and is typically a flat array of structs.
+(Conversion into a "smarter" data structure, if at all needed, can happen in the computer kernel once it loads the file.)

 Applications

 An object file will contain a symbol table of the identifiers it contains that are externally visible.
 During the linking of different object files, a linker will identify and resolve these symbol references.
 Usually all undefined external symbols will be searched for in one or more object libraries.
 If a module is found that defines that symbol it is linked together with the first object file, and any undefined external identifiers are added to the list of identifiers to be looked up.
 This process continues until all external references have been resolved.
 It is an error if one or more remains unresolved at the end of the process.

 While reverse engineering an executable, many tools refer to the symbol table to check what addresses have been assigned to global variables and known functions.
 If the symbol table has been stripped or cleaned out before being converted into an executable, tools will find it harder to determine addresses or understand anything about the program.